pablojorge/pablojorge.github.io/_posts/2020-07-27-bf-jit-compiler-in-cpp.markdown

 ### Increment/decrement the data pointed-to

 These are similar to the previous ones, but dereferencing the pointer.
-So, this is what we want to do:
+This is what we want to do:

 ```
   movq    N, %rax